Saunders Lewis: The Lewis Doctrine 1926–1939

 During the inter-war years, Plaid Genedlaethol Cymru was most successful as a social and educational pressure group rather than as a political party.
 For Saunders Lewis, party president 1926 to 1939, "the chief aim of the party [is] to 'take away from the Welsh their sense of inferiority ... to remove from our beloved country the mark and shame of conquest.
 Lewis sought to cast Welshness into a new context, wrote Davies.

 Lewis wished to demonstrate how Welsh heritage was linked as one of the 'founders' of European civilization.
 Lewis, a self-described "strong monarchist", wrote "Civilization is more than an abstraction.
 It must have a local habitation and name.
 Here its name is Wales."
 Additionally, Lewis strove for the stability, educational and cultural advancement, and economic prosperity of local communities in Y Fro Gymraeg.
-He also denounced both laissez faire capitalism and Marxism, and instead promoted what he called perchentyaeth: (lit. "distributing property among the masses"), based on Catholic social teaching, Distributism, and Christian democracy.
+He also denounced both laissez faire capitalism and Marxism, and instead promoted what he called perchentyaeth (lit. "house-ownership") meaning "distributing property among the masses", based on Catholic social teaching, Distributism, and Christian democracy.